-This 8-bit register has designations I [23:8]; compare bits CF1 and CF0, or I [17:2].
-The CF register contains eight special control flip-flops (refer to table 2-1).
+This eight-bit register has designations I [23:8]; compare bits CF1 and CF0, or I [17:2].
+The CF register contains eight special control flip-flops.
 The register is addressable, but in general, the flip-flops should not be programmatically controlled because it inhibits their extraordinary inputs.